janusvm/qmk-keymaps/planck/README.md

 The main layer keys, LOWER and RAISE, also serve dual purposes as Space and Backspace, respectively.
 Ditto for the Tab key, which when held activates the Fn layer.

-### Lower
+## Lower

 ![](img/planck-lower.png)

-The lower layer serves three overall purposes: navigation, ÆØÅ, and numbers.
+The Lower layer serves three overall purposes: navigation, ÆØÅ, and numbers.

 Having the numbers arranged in a 2x5 grid instead of in a single row all the way across the keyboard makes them easier to type in my opinion, as they're reachable one-handed.